oroinc/documentation/book/functional_tests.rst

 Integration Test Example
 ------------------------

-This is an example of how you can write an integration test for class that is using Doctrine ORM without mocking it's classes and using real Doctrine services:
+This is an example of how you can write an integration test for a class that uses Doctrine ORM without mocking it's classes and using real Doctrine services:

 .. code-block:: php